LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 - Generics (Java, Scala, C#)
 - Upper bounds (`extends`): Subtype of upper bound required
     - Guarantees that a specific method can be called
-    - Modular check of implementation
+    - Modular check of implementation of Generic code
 - Generics (in Java, C#) are non-variant
     - Covariance is unsafe when client **writes** to generic type argument ('input')
         - Mutable fields